 Today, as then, the beauty of the building lies in its simplicity and well-executed details.

-Except for the over-sized bronze doors, the entire west end of the Cathedral is curtained with a brilliant wall of intricately patterned, hand-blown stained glass by the Wallis-Wiley Studio (California).
+Except for the over-sized bronze doors, the entire west end of the Cathedral is curtained with a brilliant wall of intricately patterned, hand-blown stained glass by the John Wallis, of the Wallis-Wiley Studio (California).
 Built with bronze-clad stainless steel vertical and horizontal supports, the window was one of the largest constructed in the late 1950’s in the United States.

 Entering though the unadorned bronze doors, and beneath bronze cast figures of Apostles, the spacious beauty of the Cathedral is apparent.
 The simple symmetry of the massive limestone columns and Gothic vaulting draw the eye to the open choir and chancel with its pierced stone apsidal screens and High Altar.
 Layered into the exterior wall behind the columns, a series of stained glass windows, most designed in England by Clayton and Bell prior to 1908, and completed by Wallis Studios in 1957, encircle the nave and ambulatory.
 Each its own historic and artistic treasure, these windows, as well as those in the clerestory above, add striking jewel-tone colors throughout the day.

 In contrast, the interior walls are plastered in a light coral tone finish which highlights both the limestone masonry and the stained glass.
 To complete the elegant simplicity, ambient lighting for the entire space is carefully provided by up-lighting the coffered ceiling and discreetly placed aisle down-lights.
 Versatile accent lighting is provided for the many functions of the chancel area.